ch-stark/pull-model-blog/pull-model-blog.md

 ## Abstract:

 Argo CD is a CNCF project that utilizes a `GitOps approach` for managing and deploying applications on Kubernetes clusters.
-On the other hand, Open Cluster Management (OCM) is a CNCF Sandbox project that focuses on managing a fleet of Kubernetes clusters at scale.
+On the other hand, `Open Cluster Management (OCM)` is a CNCF Sandbox project that focuses on managing a fleet of Kubernetes clusters at scale.

 Argo CD currently utilizes a push model architecture where workload is pushed from a centralized cluster to remote clusters, requiring a connection between the control-plane and the remote destination.
-However, the pull model offers several advantages over the push model, and `Open Cluster Management's architecture` aligns better with the pull model.
+The pull model offers several advantages over the push model, and `Open Cluster Management's architecture` aligns with its overall architecture much better with such a pull model.

 One advantage of the pull model is decentralized control, where each cluster has its own copy of the configuration and is responsible for pulling updates on its own.
 This eliminates the need for a centralized system to be aware of all the target clusters and their configurations, making the system more scalable and easier to manage.
 Additionally, the pull model offers better security by reducing the risk of unauthorized access and eliminating the need for remote cluster credentials to be stored in a centralized environment.
 The pull model also provides more flexibility, allowing clusters to pull updates on their own schedule and reducing the risk of conflicts or disruptions.